Stabiae: Villa Carmiano (Villa A)

 The villa was one of two nearby in Carmiano, Gragnano, excavated by Libero D'Orsi from 1963 but re-buried in 1998.
 Many fine frescoes were found and removed for preservation.

-It is a rustic villa of the ager stabianus located just under a kilometre from the plateau of Varano.
-It has an area of 400 square metres and dates from the end of the 1st c.
-BC.
+It is a rustic villa of the ager stabianus located just under a kilometer from the plateau of Varano.
+It has an area of 400 m2 and dates from the end of the 1st-century BC.
 The quality of the paintings indicates that the owner was a wealthy farmer.
-The most important works come from the triclinium such as the representation of Neptune and Amimone, Bacchus and Ceres and the Triumph of Dionysus.
+The most important works come from the triclinium such as the representation of Neptune and Amymone, Bacchus and Ceres and the Triumph of Dionysus.

-The entrance includes a dog's bed.
+The entrance includes a dog's kennel.
 The atrium has a lararium dedicated to Minerva.
 The service rooms include a wine press, tank for the collection of the must and a wine cellar with twelve dolia with a total capacity of seven thousand litres.
-The rooms used for the storage of the crop and tools for working the land are paved in clay, while the residential area such as the triclinium, finely decorated with paintings in Flavian art, has tiled floors.
+The rooms used for the storage of the crop and tools for working the land are paved in clay, while the residential areas such as the triclinium, finely decorated with paintings in Flavian art, has tiled floors.